Middle Years Programme

 Teachers working with MYP students plan, create, and implement assessment activities and tactics.
 The IB believes that teachers are most qualified to evaluate students’ work, and the assessment methodology supports the teacher’s professional judgement in determining individual students’ success levels.

 The MYP uses a criterion-referenced assessment model which means that students all over the world are assessed against pre-determined criteria for each subject group.
-In the early years of the curriculum, teachers adapt these criteria to make them age-appropriate.
+In the early years of the curriculum, teachers adopt these criteria to make them age-appropriate.

 External Assessment and Recognition

-In the final year of the programme, our students engage with the MYP eAssessments which provides IB-validated grades based on examinations and course work.
+In the final year of the programme, our students engage with the MYP eAssessments which provide IB-validated grades based on examinations and course work.
 Students who undertake external assessment are eligible for MYP course results and the IB MYP certificate.